lgalfaso/angular-dynamic-locale/README.md

 Keep in mind that the locale will be changed asynchronously

+The service `tmhDynamicLocaleCache` is a `$cache` of all the loaded locales, where the key is the locale id and the value is the locale object.

-This module expects that the angular locales to be present at `angular/i18n/angular-locale_{{locale}}.js`.
+This module expects for the angular locales to be present at `angular/i18n/angular-locale_{{locale}}.js`.
-If you have the angular locales at another path, this can be changed at `tmhDynamicLocaleProvider` using `localeLocationPattern(string)`.
+If the locales are at another URL, this can be changed at `tmhDynamicLocaleProvider` using `localeLocationPattern(string)`.

 ## Installation